saf-dmitry/mdviewer/README.md

 ## Searching

-The search bar can be accessed with File > Find menu option and allows you to incrementally search through the preview for a word or phrase.
-Once you search, you can use Next and Previous buttons on the right side of the search bar to navigate forward and backward through additional results.
+The search bar can be accessed with "File > Find" menu option and allows you to incrementally search through the preview for a word or phrase.
+Once you search, you can use "Next" and "Previous" buttons on the right side of the search bar to navigate forward and backward through additional results.

 The buttons on the left side of the search bar allow you to narrow the search down by case sensitivity and wrap the search around the document boundaries.

 ## Exporting HTML

-The File > Save HTML menu option will allow you to save a full HTML document ready for sharing or publishing.
+The "File > Save HTML" menu option will allow you to save a full HTML document ready for sharing or publishing.

 ## Printing

-The File > Print menu option will bring up a standard print dialog.
+The "File > Print" menu option will bring up a standard print dialog.
 Here you can select a printer and set available printing options.
 The preview will be printed based on the currently selected style.
 Each preview style has its own accompanying print style which modifies type sizes and colors, and displays external links.

 You can save the preview as paginated PDF by choosing "Print to File (PDF)" in the drop-down list of available printers.

 ## Using Custom Styles

 If you're familiar with CSS, you can create your own style sheets and copy them to the viewer's `stylesheets` directory.
-New styles will be added to the Style drop-down menu and named based on the CSS file name.
+New styles will be added to the "Style" drop-down menu and named based on the CSS file name.

 ## Using Math Formulas